30×30 Health Systems Initiative Commitment Makers

 Summary of Commitment

-Kunri Christian Hospital, rural healthcare project in the Diocese of Hyderabad, Church of Pakistan, commits to provide technical assistance to around 72 Christian hospitals, dispensaries, clinics etc. throughout the country.
+Kunri Christian Hospital, a rural healthcare project in the Diocese of Hyderabad, Church of Pakistan, commits to providing technical assistance to around 72 Christian hospitals, dispensaries, clinics, etc., throughout the country.
 The technical assistance will be in terms of:

 • Access to Essential Medicines and Supplies